irmb/virtualfluids/README.md

 You can cite specific releases via Zenodo: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10283049.svg)](https://doi.org/10.5281/zenodo.10283049).

 ## Contributing
+You can find our main repository, where the development takes place [here](https://git.rz.tu-bs.de/irmb/VirtualFluids).
 Contributions are highly welcome.
 Please review the [contribution guidelines](https://git.rz.tu-bs.de/irmb/virtualfluids/-/wikis/Contributing) before opening issues and merge requests.

 If you notice any problems on your platform, please report an [issue](https://git.rz.tu-bs.de/irmb/virtualfluids/-/issues/new).